timint/feedback/README.md

 ### tpl (Object of HTML Strings)

 The templates of the plugin.
+Each property of the tpl object is an HTML string describing a phase of the feedback tool.
 You could change them any time, but keep in mind to keep the elements' ids and classes so the script won't break.

-`Default: ...`
+`Default: {'description': '...', 'highlighter': '...', ...}`

 * description: Description of the feedback module for the user
 * highlighter: A series of controls to highlight and censor information on the page